Icinga/icinga2/doc/21-development.md

 Build Icinga with specific CMake variables.
 This generates a new Visual Studio project file called `icinga2.sln`.

+Visual Studio translates into the following:

+- `msvc-14.1` = Visual Studio 2017
+- `msvc-14.2` = Visual Studio 2019

-You need to specify the previously installed component paths:
+You need to specify the previously installed component paths.

 Variable              | Value                                                                | Description
 ----------------------|----------------------------------------------------------------------|-------------------------------------------------------